Skip to content

 Synopsis

-Clarifying use of the terms "dispersion" and "V-number"
+Clarifying use of the terms "dispersion" and "V-number."

 Solution

-V = (nd - 1)/(nF - nC) where nd, nF and nC are the refractive indices of the material at the wavelengths of the Fraunhofer d-, F- and C- spectral lines (587.6 nm, 486.1 nm and 656.3 nm respectively).
+V = (nd - 1)/(nF - nC), where nd, nF, and nC are the refractive indices of the material at the wavelengths of the Fraunhofer d-, F-, and C- spectral lines (587.6 nm, 486.1 nm, and 656.3 nm respectively).

 Important: When users enter three or more wavelengths into OSLO, it is assumed that the users enter the first three wavelengths in the following order: middle, low & high.

-EXAMPLE: If the wavelengths 486.1 nm, 587.6 nm, and 656.3 nm are entered into OSLO, they should be entered in the following order: WV1 = 0.5876 micrometers
+EXAMPLE: If the wavelengths 486.1 nm, 587.6 nm, and 656.3 nm are entered into OSLO, they should be entered in the following order:

 WV2 = 0.4861 micrometers

-WV2 = 0.6563 micrometers
+WV3 = 0.6563 micrometers

 RN1, RN2 & RN3 would be the refractive indices that correspond to these three wavelengths.

-VNBR = (RN1-1)/(RN2-RN3)In order to avoid ambiguity, when OSLO defines V-number with the specific refractive indices nd, nF and nC, OSLO uses the term Vd: Vd = (nd - 1)/(nF - nC) Important: This means that if WV1, WV2 or WV3 changes in your lens model, the calculation of VNBR will change, but the calculation of Vd will not change.
+Important: This means that if WV1, WV2, or WV3 changes in your lens model, the calculation of VNBR will change, but the calculation of Vd will not change.

 In the OSLO documentation (online help and manuals), the generic term "dispersion" is often used.
-This, of course, refers to the change of refractive index with a wavelength in optical materials.
+This, of course, refers to the refractive index and wavelength relationship in optical materials.
 Occasionally, the OSLO documentation uses the term Dispersion as a specific mathematical function.
-When this is the case, Dispersion is defined as Dispersion = nF - nC
+When this is the case, Dispersion is defined as: